 Important:

-Never type passwords into a computer you suspect is infected.
+Never type passwords or financial data into a computer you suspect is infected.

 Additional Modern Threats

-- Cloud-based syncing — auto-uploads keystrokes to attacker servers.
+• Cloud-based syncing — instantly auto-uploading keystrokes to attacker servers.

-- Mobile keyloggers — Android & iOS apps capturing taps and screens.
+• Mobile keyloggers — Android & iOS apps capturing taps and screenshots.

-Staying protected requires ongoing vigilance and updated cybersecurity hygiene.
+Staying protected isn't a one-time fix—it requires ongoing vigilance and updated cybersecurity hygiene.